(does not include airfare to Ecuador)

 click to expand/collapse Deposit and Fee Payment Schedule

 A $500 non-refundable deposit must be paid to obtain permission to register in this program.
-Deposit is applied toward total program fee of $4,855.
-All fees are required to be paid in full prior to summer term start date.
-Early registration is encouraged.
+Deposit is applied toward total program fee of $4,800.
+If the final payment is not received by June 10, 2020, it will be assumed the participant has withdrawn from the trip (see Drop Policy).

 click to expand/collapse Passport Requirements